 According To Kratz, The Evidence Was Left Out

 After Part 1 hit the streaming service, Kratz gave a series of interviews claiming that it was biased.
-He argued that the film presents misinformation and stated that certain facts of the case were left out.
+He claimed there was misinformation throughout the program and stated that certain facts of the case were left out.

 He mentioned the now-infamous “sweat DNA” found on the car’s hood, and the idea that Avery had dialed Halbach from a withheld number prior to the murder.
 In an interview with USA Today Network, he doesn’t think the series was balanced.
 “The audience is never told that attorney Zellner’s ‘new evidence’ was little more than junk science.”